keymetrics/doc-pm2/en/plus/best-practices/metrics-glossary.md

 ## CPU Usage

 The CPU usage is the amount of time the CPU is busy.
 A CPU only can handle one operation at a time and so is either busy or idle.
-The CPU Usage is generally computed every 25 ms, for the last 25 ms.

 Unit: %
 Range of values: 0 - 100